hexbatch/hexbatch-core-flow/README.md

 # hexbatch-core-flow
 Sets up the organization and work flow for the core

+## Database

+The project uses migrations from the phoenix library. see https://github.com/lulco/phoenix The migrations need to be done in the fpm container Run `sudo docker exec -it hexbatch_dev_php-fpm_1 bash` and then inside do commands similar to

+    php vendor/bin/phoenix create "hexlet_migrations\AddDelightIMUserSupport"
+    php vendor/bin/phoenix status
+    php vendor/bin/phoenix migrate
+    php vendor/bin/phoenix rollback

 ## PHP Libraries and Frameworks Used

 ### Installation Uses Composer